How to Get User Input in Python from Keyboard?

 To get the Python version, you need to import

 Use the following code snippet to read user input for both Python versions.

 from sys import version_info python_3 = version_info #creates Boolean value #for a test that Python major version if python_3==3: response = input("Please enter your Good Name: ") else: response = raw_input("Please enter your Good Name: ")

 - Python 2.x has raw_input() function to get keyboard input.
 Likewise, Python 3.x has function input().

-- If you want your code to work on both Python version, use condition by checking its python version.
+- If you want your code to work on both Python versions, use condition by checking its python version.

 Hope you got the solution, how to Get User Input in Python for both Python 2 and Python 3 version.
-If you have any question, feel free to ask me in a comment.
+If you have any questions, feel free to ask me in a comment.